 What I love about Flytographer is that you have so many great local photographers to choose from, they know the region and when and where exactly to go for the perfect shot.
-On top of that, you see their previous work, choose from different types of packages depending on your budget and desires.
+On top of that, you see their previous work, and choose from different types of packages depending on your budget and desires.

 Because of its volcanic nature, in Santorini, you won’t find sandy beaches with smooth access to the sea.
 However, you will find plenty of unique beaches with volcanic rocks of different colors.

-Stop by the Red Beach where you will feel like you’ve landed on Mars, visit Perissa or Kamari beach with their black pebbles, drive by the Monolithos beach or the White beach with impressive rock formations.
+Stop by the Red Beach where you will feel like you’ve landed on Mars, visit Perissa or Kamari beach with their black pebbles, or drive by the Monolithos beach or the White beach with impressive rock formations.

 And I’m not talking only about the famous blue domes in Oia.
 The Cycladic architecture is unique.

 Houses carved in the volcanic rock, the iconic Greek white, and blue combination, but also other pastel colors making the perfect setting.

 Stroll along the streets of some of the most popular Greek villages like Oia or Thira, but wander outside of the touristic trail and head to small towns like Akrotiri or Megalokhori for some authentic vibes.

 An ultimate destination for history lovers, the ancient archeological site of Akrotiri should not be missed.

 Step back in time, more than 3500 years, and learn about the way people lived in this ancient settlement before the eruption of the volcano.
 The town was covered by volcanic ash, and it remained that way for more than 3000 years.
 That’s one of the main reasons why many objects still remain intact and can be admired on a stroll through the site’s walkways.